Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 #### CloudTrail Events

-* `Management Events`:
+=== "Management Events"

-    * Operations that are performed on resources in your AWS account
+    * Provide information about management operations that are performed on resources in your AWS account
     * Examples:
         * Configuring security (IAM AttachRolePolicy)
         * Configuring rules for routing data (Amazon EC2 CreateSubnet)
         * Setting up logging (AWS CloudTrail CreateTrail)
     * By default, trails are configured to log management events.
     * Can separate Read Events (that don’t modify resources) from Write Events (that may modify resources)

-* `Data Events`:
+=== "Data Events"

+    * Provide information about the resource operations performed on or in a resource
     * By default, data events are not logged (because high volume operations)
     * Amazon S3 object-level activity (ex: GetObject, DeleteObject, PutObject): can separate Read and Write Events
     * AWS Lambda function execution activity (the Invoke API)

-* `Insights Events`:
+=== "Insights Events"

     * Identify and respond to unusual activity associated with **write** API calls by continuously analyzing CloudTrail management events
     * These events are generated only when there are significant variations from normal usage patterns.

+!!! note

     * CloudWatch Events can triggered based on API calls in CloudTrail
     * Events can be streamed to CloudWatch Logs

+!!! example

+    * data events:
+        * Amazon S3 object-level API activity (for example, GetObject, DeleteObject, and PutObject API operations)
+        * AWS Lambda function invocation activity (for example, InvokeFunction API operations)
+        * Amazon DynamoDB object-level API activity on tables (for example, PutItem, DeleteItem, and UpdateItem)
+    * management events:
+        * Creating an Amazon S3 bucket
+        * Creating and managing AWS IAM resources
+        * Registering devices
+        * Configuring routing table rules

 #### CloudTrail Insights